CS5008Fall2025/research-paper-skakked/README.md

 |         50000  | 6                         | 38                         | 2                    |
 |        100000  | 7                         | 29                         | 2                    |

-Across the tested sizes, the worst case cost for separate chaining and linear probing increases with $n$, while cuckoo hashing remains bounded by a constant.
-The maximum chain length for chaining grows from 4–5 nodes at smaller sizes to 6–7 nodes at $n = 50000$ and $n = 100000$, and the longest probe sequence for linear probing reaches 38 probes before fluctuating around 29 due to randomness in the key distribution.
-In contrast, cuckoo hashing always completes lookups in at most two probes, exactly matching the theoretical $O(1)$ worst case guarantee.
-Although these worst case values are still small relative to $n$ at the tested load factor, the trend illustrates the qualitative difference: the worst case lookup cost of chaining and linear probing can grow with table size and clustering, while cuckoo hashing maintains a strict constant upper bound.
+The results confirm the hypothesis.
+Chaining's maximum chain length grew from 4–5 to 6–7 as $n$ increased, and linear probing's longest probe sequence reached 38.
+Cuckoo hashing always completed lookups in exactly two probes, matching its $O(1)$ worst-case guarantee.

 **Experiment 2: Scaling behavior of hashmap insertions**